etherwindy/DIP/README.md

 The program will process all PNG images in the input folder and write the results in a certain CSV file.

 To train a new model, you need to download dataset.
-We use [SMDG, A Standardized Fundus Glaucoma Dataset | Kaggle](https://www.kaggle.com/datasets/deathtrooper/multichannel-glaucoma-benchmark-dataset) to pretrain the model.
-You need to download the dataset:
+We use [SMDG, A Standardized Fundus Glaucoma Dataset | Kaggle](https://www.kaggle.com/datasets/deathtrooper/multichannel-glaucoma-benchmark-dataset) to pretrain the model:

 ```bash
 kaggle datasets download -d deathtrooper/multichannel-glaucoma-benchmark-dataset